-- What happens if in a given semester there are no courses scheduled which I am qualified
+What happens if in a given semester there are no courses scheduled which I am qualified

-- If this is a short-term, one-semester, situation then the expectation is that the faculty member in FERP, along with their Chair, will work out a new schedule in which the faculty member can teach their full FERP load that academic year.
-That revised schedule would then need to be approved by the relevant Dean and then by the Senior Director of Faculty Affairs.
+> - If this is a short-term, one-semester, situation then the expectation is that the faculty member in FERP, along with their Chair, will work out a new schedule in which the faculty member can teach their full FERP load that academic year.
+That revised schedule would then need to be approved by the relevant Dean and then by the Senior Director of Faculty Services.
 If the Chair/Dean and the faculty member in FERP cannot reach agreement then the procedures described below, in the next FAQ, will be used.

-- What happens if, for budgetary or programmatic reasons, my department will not offer
+> - What happens if, for budgetary or programmatic reasons, my department will not offer